TimFenwick15/livingroom-data/README.md

 To run the Arduino code:
 - Create arduino/worker/credentials.h
-- Write to it (replacing the wifi name and password:
+- Write to it (replacing the wifi name and password):

-  #define WIFI_NAME "<wifi-name>"
+  #define WIFI_NAME "wifi-name"
-  #define WIFI_PASSWORD "<wifi-password>"
+  #define WIFI_PASSWORD "wifi-password"
+  #define SERVER "server name"
+  #define PORT port number

-- Use the Arduino IDE to compile and upload the code
+- Use the Arduino IDE to compile and upload the code.
+I'm running master.ino on a ESP8266 and worker.ino on a Circuit Playground

-Learns/Problems
+# Learns/Problems #

-JavaScript
+## JavaScript ##
 - Trying the structure suggested by http://ozkatz.github.io/structuring-client-side-javascript-code.html
+- Revealing module pattern may be a better choice

-Express
+## Express ##
 - If you use port 80, you don't need a port in your URL but Ubuntu didn't like Express listening on port 80
 - If you give Express static a path to the static directory, you don't need the directory name in the URL

-Karma Unit Testing
+## Karma Unit Testing ##
 - Run $ npm i karma karma-mocha karma-chai
 - Run $ node node_modules/karma/bin/karma init my.conf.js
 - Answer the questions chosing mocha as the test framework